Where Goes The Wind?

 After years of research I traced my Savage line back to Thomas Savage and recorded in book form

-Marilyn's dad was also a coal miner.
-She spent her childhood in a small mining community in Clay
+father of my wife, Marilyn, was also a coal miner.
+She spent her childhood in a small mining

 Tha, tha, tha, that's all folks!!!!